 Unfortunately, many newbie bloggers and sometimes SEO experts fail miserably at this point when creating a guide.

-You may have the skillset or content to craft the best blog post ever, which is super-amazing!
-Good for you.
+You may have the skillset or content to craft the best blog post ever.

 It’s the best way you’ll know what your target audience expects to find from your content and give your blog post even more value.